Key takeaways:

 Agitation

-In studies, this interaction was mainly seen with medications used to treat Parkinson’s disease, such as amantadine and levodopa.
-If you’re taking Contrave with one of these medications, be sure to let your provider know if any of the above symptoms appear.
+In studies, this interaction was mainly seen with medications used to treat Parkinson’s disease, such as amantadine and Sinemet (carbidopa / levodopa).
+You should only combine Contrave with one of these medications if your prescriber OKs it.
+If you’re taking Contrave with one of these medications, be sure to let your prescriber know if any of the above symptoms appear.

 Certain medications affect liver enzymes (proteins) that can change Contrave levels in the body.